MikyStar/Test-GitCrypt/README.md

 ## Description

-Git-Crypt enables committing files encrypted from the server perspective but not locally
+Git-Crypt enables committing files encrypted from the server perspective but not locally, which means being able to trace changes accross protected files

 ## Links